trustfractal/did_registry_demo/README.md

 ### On user change or document expiration

 There's two other relevant public functions on the contract.
-Going over them quickly:
+Going over them briefly:

-- When a user removes (or changes) their associated EVM address, Fractal's servers call `removeUserAddress` appropriatly (and, on change, also call `addUserAddress`).
+- When a user removes (or changes) their associated EVM address, Fractal's servers call `removeUserAddress` appropriately (and, on change, also call `addUserAddress`).
 - When a user submits new information that changes their KYC, residency, or citizenship status, Fractal's servers will make the appropriate `removeUserFromList` (and possibly `addUserToList`) calls to keep the user's on-chain information up-to-date.

 ## Usage examples

 ### One person, one vote

-An example use case of Fractal's DID Registry personal user identifier is having a voting contract where you require the voter to be in the Registry and for a person to only be able to cast one vote.
+An example use case of `fractalId`s is having a voting contract where you require the voter to be in the Registry and for a person to only be able to cast one vote.

-Here's a stripped down version of what that could look like:
+Here's a simplified example:

 ```solidity
 function vote(uint8 option) external {